 Extension leads and adapters have a limit on how many amps they can take, so be careful not to overload them, to reduce the risk of fire.

-- Heaters should be kept away from furniture and fittings.
-Ensure that nothing can fall onto a heater.
+- They should be kept away from furniture and fittings.
+Make sure that nothing can fall onto a heater.

 - Keep at least three feet - one metre - away from them

 - Have fireguards to prevent and protect children and/or pets coming in contact with them

 - Never dry washing on or near them (or on fireguards)

 - Try to secure heaters up against a wall to stop them falling over.